spm/spm-docs/theory/dcm/inference/dcm-inference.md

 ##### Inference on parameters

-By estimating a Bayesian model using SPM, we are supplied with a multivariate normal distribution of the estimated parameters.
-This consists of the expected value of each parameter and a covariance matrix, which quantifies the uncertainty about the parameters.
+After estimating a Bayesian model using SPM, we are supplied with a set of estimated parameters \(the posteriors\), which have a multivariate normal distribution.
+This consists of a vector containing the expected value of each parameter and a covariance matrix which quantifies the uncertainty about the parameters.
 The leading diagonal of the covariance matrix is the variance of each parameter and the off-diagonal elements are the covariances between each pair of parameters.

 As shown in the figure, parameters can conveniently be plotted by displaying their expected values \(gray bars\) and computing their 95% confidence intervals \(pink bars\).
 The 95% confidence interval for the $$jth$$ parameter $$\text{ci}_j$$ with expected value $$\mu_j$$ and standard deviation $$\sigma_j$$ is defined by: